 Obituary programs are very similar to funeral and memorial programs.
 They are printed documents that contain information about the deceased and also give details of the funeral or memorial services.
 Where obituary programs differ is that they tend to be much more decorative.
-They often contain many pictures of friends and family and have ornate and colorful cover designs.
+These programs often contain many pictures of friends and family and have ornate and colorful cover designs and backgrounds.
 These memorial programs also feature a full and detailed obituary describing the person’s life, which is the focus of the program.
 This tribute (also called a life sketch) can be very comprehensive and contains many details of the deceased personality, achievements, career and family, and is often read aloud at memorial gatherings.

 How to make an obituary programs